RajanSandha/auto_blog/_posts/2025-05-30-the-best-tablets-of-2025-a-comprehensive-guide-to-.md

 ### The Rise of AI-Powered Tablets

 In 2025, **AI** is becoming increasingly integrated into tablets.
 Features like intelligent assistants, enhanced image processing, and personalized user experiences are becoming more common.
 Look for tablets that leverage **AI** to improve performance, battery life, and overall usability.
-[Link to an article about AI in mobile devices](URL)

 ### Foldable Tablets: A Glimpse into the Future

 Foldable tablets are an **emerging technology** that promises to revolutionize the way we interact with mobile devices.
 These tablets offer the portability of a smaller device with the screen real estate of a larger one.
 While still relatively new, foldable tablets are expected to become more mainstream in the coming years.
-[Link to an article about foldable tablets](URL)

 ### The Importance of Display Technology